fenase/BigExcelCreator/README.md

 Create Excel files using OpenXML SAX with styling.
 This is specially useful when trying to output thousands of rows.

-The idea behind this package is to be a basic easy-to-use wrapper around [DocumentFormat.OpenXml](https://www.nuget.org/packages/DocumentFormat.OpenXml) aimed towards generating large excel files as fast as possible using the SAX method for writing.
+The idea behind this package is to be a basic easy-to-use wrapper around a subset of functions of [DocumentFormat.OpenXml](https://www.nuget.org/packages/DocumentFormat.OpenXml) aimed towards generating large excel files as fast as possible using the SAX method for writing.